Salesian College (Rupertswood)

 Salesian College is an independent Roman Catholic, co-educational secondary school located in Sunbury, Victoria, Australia.
-The College is a member of the Sports Association of Catholic Co-educational Secondary Schools (SACCSS).
+The college is a member of the Sports Association of Catholic Co-educational Secondary Schools (SACCSS).

 History

 The school was established by the Salesian Society in 1927, when Rupertswood Mansion, one of the largest private houses in Victoria, originally constructed for Sir William Clarke, was purchased from the estate of industrialist H. V. McKay.

 Salesian College was originally an all-boys boarding school.
 The Salesian order's charism meant that "under-privileged" boys were included as boarders, particularly in the college's early decades.
 In the 1950s, the school began admitting day students as well as boarders.
 After the nearby town of Sunbury grew in the 1980s, girls were admitted.
 By 1997, the school had become fully co-educational and had ceased student boarding.

 The college is now located on the grounds of the mansion, which is listed on the Victorian Heritage Register.

-Salesian College has a broad curriculum ranging from agriculture to visual communications, with its own sporting facilities, including a 25m swimming pool, a large stadium, a cross-country equestrian course, and a full-size football ground.

 The school was exclusively served by the adjacent Rupertswood railway station, originally provided for Sir William Clarke, from 1962 until its closure in 2004.